-4.2.6 Deep Learning Toolkit
+4.2.5 Deep Learning Toolkit

-The Deep Learning Toolkit will be placed within the intra-factory scenario and will be a standalone component.
-Its functioning will be described in details in D5.3, but we can sum it up here for the sake of providing a broader background to this document.
+The Deep Learning Toolkit is a component that founds its location in the intra-factory scenario and is a standalone component.
+Its functioning is be described in details in D5.4, but we can sum it up here for the sake of providing a broader background to this document.

 The component is contained within a Docker image that runs in a perpetual activity at the shop floor level.
-As a component, it has many declinations based on its deployment, so for simplicity we will analyse the deployment concerning the use case BSL-1, related to the predictive maintenance scenario.
-In this use case the Deep Learning Toolkit is expected to receive its inputs from a heterogeneous sensor array deployed in the shop floor, mitigated by the Building Management System, distributed by the Intra-factory Interoperability Layer and mediated by the Big Data Analytics.
-After all these steps the final results should be a data array conformed to the historical dataset formed in the training phase.
+As a component, it has many declinations based on its deployment, so for simplicity we will analyse the deployment concerning the use case BSL-2, related to the predictive maintenance scenario.
+In this use case, the Deep Learning Toolkit is expected to receive its inputs from a heterogeneous sensors array deployed in the shop floor, mitigated by the Building Management System, distributed by the Intra-factory Interoperability Layer and mediated by the Big Data Analytics.
+After all these steps, the final results should be a data array conformed to the historical dataset formed in the training phase.

 In fact, the Deep Learning toolkit is composed by different phases that take place both offline and online.
 The only phase that is concerning this document is the Live phase named Continuous Learning, in which data formats are important and expected to be exchanged among other components.
-As explained in literature, the Artificial Neural Networks that form the Deep Learning Toolkit need to abide to the data consistency law for both historical and live data.
+As literature matter of fact, the Artificial Neural Networks forming the Deep Learning Toolkit need to abide to the data consistency law for both historical and live data.
 Being these phases that threat the historical dataset an offline phase, it is then a logical deductible consequence that the live datasets must have the very same fields.
+The expected output is a dichotomy based scalar value that predicts whether there is going to be an allegedly event of breakdown possible failure, in the next time slot evaluated by the prevision timeframe.

-The historical data provided by the Boston Scientific end user have been clusterized in the Data Formatting and Pre-processing phase of the Deep Learning Toolkit component.
+The historical data provided by the Boston Scientific end user have been clustered in the Data Formatting and Pre-processing phase of the Deep Learning Toolkit component.
 Is not in scope of this document to analyse the technical choices that have been made on this data analytics step, but we can provide a small summary of them, by saying that the output of this phase is an unlimited data stream composed by a fixed number of features.
-These features are related to the machinery involved in the predictive maintenance scenario (BLS-1) and are representative of measured temperatures, expected temperatures and output powers.
-Being these measures coming from sensors-based detections, they have been organized in data triplets related to measurement areas, resulting in sixty one independent fields.
+These features are related to the machinery involved in the predictive maintenance scenario (BSL-2).

+During the first iteration of the COMPOSITON project, they were representative of measured temperatures, expected temperatures and output powers relative to the Brady oven.
+Being these measures coming from sensors-based detections, they have been organized in data triplets related to measurement areas, resulting in sixty independent fields.
+In this iteration the OGC SensorThings was used by the Deep Learning Toolkit to homogenize its data to the projects' data formats receiving and providing information and previsions in the form of OGC Observation.